geographika/getting-started-with-mapserver/workshop/content/docs/introduction/commandline.md

 mapserv "QUERY_STRING=map=/etc/mapserver/countries.map&mode=map"
 ```

-This will output a PNG image to the command line - this will look like gargabe!
+This will output a PNG image to the command line - this will look like garbage!

 We can save the output by redirecting it to a file using `>`.
 As the `mapserv` program returns responses for a web client it also returns HTTP headers.
 To create a valid image file we need to strip these